mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 \* This profit figure is just a naive calculation of my change in cash holdings until I do real bookkeeping mid-month.

+The numbers are all scary red, but I think it's was actually a strong month.
+I'm thrilled to see another month where we exceed $70k in revenue.

 Profit is down because I had a surprise expense of $11k in raw materials that hadn't been invoiced for six months.
 Still, I'm a bit surprised that I finished so far in the red.
-I'm
+I suspect that it's mainly just a function of how invoices were timed, and it will average out positively over the next few months.

 ## What do metal cases mean for TinyPilot?

 One of our remaining bottlenecks for production is our cases.
 We 3D print our cases, and we use a premium material that's slow to print, so we're limited to manufacturing about 160 cases per month.

-We've been selling 200+ devices per month.
-We can keep up our sales for a few more months because we stockpiled cases when we were selling below our manufacturing capacity.
+We've been selling 200+ devices per month, so the cases will soon become the limiting factor.
+We can keep shipping at our current rates for a few more months because we stockpiled cases when we were selling below our manufacturing capacity.
 Adding another 3D printing vendor isn't feasible, because we're receiving a government subsidy on 3D printing that's available exclusively through our current vendor.

 Our hardware partner suggested metal cases, similar to what you'd find on consumer networking hardware: